zsparal/api-documentation/source/reference/v2/settlements-api/list-settlement-refunds.rst

 --------
 ``200`` ``application/hal+json``

-This endpoint is an alias of the :doc:`List refunds </reference/v2/refunds-api/list-refunds>` endpoint.
-The response is therefore the exact same.
+The response of this endpoint is the same as :doc:`/reference/v2/refunds-api/list-refunds` endpoint.

 Example
 -------